Schneegans/awesome-productivity/README.md

 - [Parabola](https://parabola.io) - Drag and drop tool to build custom reports, workflows, and integrations to automate your manual processes.
 - [Tasker](https://tasker.dinglisch.net/) - Android application that can perform context sensitive custom tasks (_e.g._ automatically turn on wifi when you arrive home).
 - [Zapier](https://zapier.com/) - Automation tool that allows you to connect hundreds of web services and create automations between the processes.
+- [Kando](https://github.com/kando-menu/kando) - An open source and cross platform pie menu which offers an unconventional, fast, highly efficient, and fun way of interacting with your computer.

 ### Password Manager